You do not want bees in or anywhere near your home.

 Take a look at these six dangerous reasons why you should address bee infestations right away and call a professional exterminator.

-Bees Aren’t Like Other Insects
+Bees Aren’t Like Other Insects.

 Though you might enjoy seeing the occasional honey bee buzzing around the flowers outside, a hive of bees is very dangerous.
-If you find a hive near your house, especially if you have young children, you should call an exterminator right away.
+If you find a pack near your house, especially if you have young children, you should call an exterminator right away.

 Bees Are Smart

 Bees are some of the most intelligent insects out there.
 They know how to count, and they even have their language.
 This language may look like a dance to us, but the bees use the movements to communicate and tell each other where the nearest food source is.

 A few tests at the Queen Mary University of London proved that bees even have problem-solving skills that were previously unfound in any other insect.